aritang/aritang.github.io/content/posts/pilot_class_market.md

     alt: ''
     caption: 'matrix pic'
 tags: ["point of view", "market design"]
-summary: It's a too quick an unravel market with four programs having exam on the exact same time, followed by exploding offers.
+summary: It's a too quick an unravel market with four programs having exams on the exact same time, followed by exploding offers.
 But this is how I got in - Mi familia académica!
 ---

 The 2023-24 school year is about to begin.
 Two years ago, I was the rookie, but now I’m anticipating those rookies - it is simply so much fun watching those freshmen undergrads unavoidably repeat every mistake and stupid decision I’ve made.
 Welcome!